spacedogXYZ/common-cause-share/_posts/2020-12-04-report-louisiana-runoff-election-disinformation.md

 share_header: You're almost done!
 share_subhead: Use these sharing tools to spread the word
-share_text: If you see disinformation about voting in the December 5 Louisiana runoffs in an online post or ad, do your part to stop the spread.
+share_text: If you see disinformation about voting in the December 5 Louisiana runoffs online, do your part to stop the spread.
 Don't engage, react or comment — that only means more people will see it!
 Do take a screenshot to submit it to ReportDisinfo.org
 share_image: /assets/uploads/see-something-say-something2.jpg
 ---
 <!--StartFragment-->